-The learners: • Explore and experiment with a variety of media/ materials to produce batik art • Apply elements and principles of design to create LEARNING ACTIVITIES • In small groups, lear research and identife contemporary Ugan artists who employ technique of Batik are of expression.
-Learn analyse themes and determine the function the artists' work from the stricts.
-ACTIVITY Explore and experiment with a variety of media/ materials to produce batik art Apply elements and principles of Explore and experiment with a variety of media/ materials to produce batik art Apply elements and principles of batik works Identify the functions of batik art Apply safety measures and environmentally responsible practices when creating Batik works social and cultural perspective.
-The teacher explain demonstrates the processes on sample demonstrating appropriate processes on sample demonstrating appropriate processes on sample demonstrating appropriate processes on safety fy when working to ensure and assess safe practice.
+The learners: Explore and experiment with a variety of media/ materials to produce batik art Apply elements and principles of design to create batik works The learners: In small groups, lear research and identification contemporary Ugan artists who employ to technique of Batik a of expression.
+Learn analyse themes and determine the funct the artists' work from social and cultural S ASSESSMENT ACTIVITY Explore and experiment with a variety of media/ materials to produce batik art Apply elements and principles of design to create research and identification contemporary Ugan artists who employ to technique of Batik a of expression.
+Learn analyse themes and determine the funct the artists' work from ACTIVITY Explore and experiment with a variety of media/ materials to produce batik art Apply elements and principles of design to create research and identification contemporary Ugan artists who employ to technique of Batik a of expression.
+Learn analyse themes and determine the funct the artists' work from Identify the functions of batik art Apply safety measures and environmentally responsible practices when creating Batik works Identify the perspective.
+The teacher explains demonstrates the processes on sample demonstrating approcesses on sample demonstrating approcesses on safety fy when working to ensure and assess safe practice.
 Observe students during their research, question them and examine their notes to assess understanding of the functions of batik art.
 Assess each learner's technical skills, creative working process